 Companies you should not deal with

-operating overseas and Australia.
-Australians lose millions of
+come from companies operating overseas and in Australia.

 Protect yourself by checking this list of companies and